 Titles that do not sound like memes

-“CEO of my life” is out.
-“Independent delivery contractor” is in.
-“Freelance graphic designer, B2B clients” beats “design ninja.”
-Recruiters search for skills and outcomes; they are not typing your app nickname into LinkedIn Recruiter.
+An inflated title like "CEO of my own delivery empire" undercuts you.
+"Independent delivery contractor" is stronger.
+"Freelance graphic designer, B2B clients" beats a made-up creative title.
+Recruiters search for skills and outcomes; they are not typing your app nickname into a search tool.

 Numbers you can actually stand behind

-Trips per week, on-time rate if the platform shows it, average customer rating if it is strong, repeat clients for creative work, revenue band if you are comfortable (“five-figure annual gross sales”).
-If you hate sharing money details, use volume: “200+ completed projects” or “15 retained small-business clients.”
+Trips per week, on-time rate if the platform shows it, average customer rating if it is strong, repeat clients for creative work, revenue band if you are comfortable ("five-figure annual gross sales").
+If you would rather not share money details, use volume: "200+ completed projects" or "15 retained small-business clients."

 1099, LLC, and "self-employed" wording